MakikoOhashi/wakarumade/README.md

 ---

-**WAKARUMADE** - Making English math word problems learning accessible and enjoyable for Grades 1-3 students! 🌍🎓
+**WAKARUMADE** - Making math word problems learning accessible and enjoyable for Grades 1-3 students in English and Japanese! 🌍🎓